dpkravi/RayTracer/README.md

 - Object Instancing
 - Bounding box.
 Can be used to render a box too
 - Acceleration using lists (Objects in list render faster when they are smaller)
+- Acceleration using Bounding Volume Hierarchy.
+(Surface area heuristic not implemented)